-These cells are then looked at under a microscope to help your doctor determine if the mass or lump is cancerous or benign (noncancerous).
+These cells are then looked at under a microscope to help your doctor determine if the mass or lump is cancerous (malignant) or noncancerous (benign).
 Benign lumps may also be related to infection or inflammation.
 FNA can be performed on a variety of lumps that are either felt or identified on imaging tests (such as ultrasound or CT scan).

 A few common reasons FNA is performed in the neck include:

 A mass or lump may indicate a serious problem such as cancer.
 While many lumps are not cancerous, a biopsy is often needed to help determine this.
 FNA is frequently recommended because it is quick, has minimal discomfort, and can often be performed in the doctor’s office.